WilliamNovak/html_css_project/README.md

 # html_css_project
-Project to practice html and css on web applications.
+:triangular_ruler: Project to practice html and css on web applications.

 Example of HomePage layout for a company project.